ManuelSimon/my-conky/README.md

 sudo apt-get install conky-manager
 ```

-Then just copy-paste all the files this repo contains on the user's home folder and launch the conky-manager.
+Then just copy-paste all the files this repo contains inside the user's home folder and launch the conky-manager.
 It should works.